GPUOpen-Tools/radeon_gpu_analyzer/documentation/source/quickstart.rst

 .. image:: images/003_build_project.png

 When a build is triggered, the rga command line tool will be invoked.
-The "Build output" window at the bottom will display the invocation command for the RGA command line tool, as well its output.
+The "Build Output" window at the bottom will display the invocation command for the RGA command line tool, as well its output.

 In case of a build success, the list of kernels in each file would be shown underneath each entry in the file menu on the left side.